 In order to establish accurate household projections, an analysis of existing conditions must first be completed.
 This section simply addresses historical patterns in household composition, which will be reflected in the forecast section of this element.
 This allows for more appropriate accommodation for housing needs throughout the planning process.
-The total number of housing units in the Town of Johnstown has increased at a slow rate since 1980.
-In 2000, there were 289 housing units in the Town, a 6.9% increase over the 1980 figure of 269.
-As figure 1-7 displays, the ten-year period between 1990 and 2000 saw relatively few new housing units introduced into the Town, in contrast to the previous decade.
+The total number of housing units in the Town of La Prairie has increased by one since 1980.
+In 2000, there were 342 housing units in the Town, a 7.3% increase over the 1990 figure of 317.
+As figure 1-8 displays, the ten-year period between 1990 and 2000 saw a moderate increase in new housing units introduced into the Town, in contrast to the previous decade.
 Note the dramatic decrease in the household size over the period.
-Combined with a decreasing population, the trend towards smaller household size affects the local housing market.
+Combined with a decreasing population, the trend towards smaller household size will affect the housing market in the Town.